 For example, if the workstation will need to consolidate multiple orders, then there should be adequate bench space for this to take place.
 If you need to print shipping labels, schedule courier services, or check line items on a packing list, you will need a computer and a printer.

 Next, list the materials the station will need to function.
 These can include office supplies and devices, such as computers and scales.
-These can also include packing supplies such as corrugated boxes, bubble cushioning, packing slip envelopes and carton sealing tape.
+These can also include packing supplies such as corrugated boxes, bubble cushioning, packing slip envelopes, ESD tape for electronics shipping carton sealing tape.
 This will be a helpful reference for when you shop for these materials.

 After listing the required equipment and materials, you can design the layout of the packaging workstation.
 The most efficient packaging stations are in a straight-line packing flow.
 This means that the layout of the packaging workstation flows from first step from last step.

 For example, one end of the packaging station is designated for consolidation and quality control.
 Directly next to that area is a packing table where you can wrap, package, and seal products.
 Finally, you label and place the finished package onto a conveyor belt or a pile set aside for courier pick-up.

 Using the above model, your station will stay clean and efficient.
 You will be able to package your products quickly without stumbling over loose void fill or unpacked product.

 Ergonomics is the study of workplace efficiency.
 Academics and workplace experts have determined that employee comfort leads to maximum productivity – as such, the packaging workstation must have ergonomic qualities to be as efficient as possible.

 Packaging often requires a person to stand for long amounts of time.
 The workstation should sit at an appropriate, comfortable height for you to work at while standing.
 Of course, different height settings will work better for different people.